Editorials about "shortchanging Amtrak" are always shortsighted

 times (800%) over the last 10 years even though Hillsborough's population

-increase in population, ridership on Hillsborough's bus monopoly has decreased
+in population, ridership on Hillsborough's bus monopoly has decreased over

 Even so, local taxes encourage people to live in rural